phdonner/phdonner/README.md

 - [ ] Convert your Markdown document to PDF

 > [!TIP]
-> If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code by replacing the `.com` root of your GitHub repository web address with `.dev`.
+> If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code without delving into the intricacies of the tool.
+Replace the `.com` extension of your GitHub repository web address with `.dev`.
 Like this: Change github.com/`<your GitHub name>` to github.dev/`<your GitHub name>`.
-This loads the contents or your page into a browser version of Visual Studio Code.
+This loads the contents of your page into a browser version of Visual Studio Code.

 ### 📹 Tutorial videos on use of Markdown with Visual Studio Code